 I was put to work in the camp’s crematorium, loading the dead into a hand-cranked elevator.
 I, too, felt dead.
 Hardened, I had become a number.

-Soon, my brothers and I were sent to Schlieben, one of Buchenwald’s
+Soon, my brothers and I were sent to Schlieben, one of Buchenwald’s sub-camps near Berlin.
+One morning I thought I heard my mother’s voice.

 “Son, she said softly but clearly, “I am sending you an angel.”
 Then I woke up.
 Just a dream.
 A beautiful dream.
 But in this place there could be no angels.
 There was only work, hunger and fear.